Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: METHODS

-Add Health is a longitudinal study of a nationally representative sample of over 20,000 adolescents, consisting of rich demographic, social, familial, socioeconomic, behavioral, psychosocial, cognitive, and health survey data collected in five waves from 1994 to 2018 \citep{Harris2019}.
-Following the data processing procedure outlined in \citet{Rajapaksha2022}, our training data consists of participants who were cannabis users, participated in wave IV (when questions related to CUD diagnosis were asked), reported the age of first use of cannabis and age of CUD onset (for those with CUD), reported same age of cannabis initiation in waves I and IV when this question was asked (for those who initiated before wave I), and had wave I survey weight available.
-This process yielded a sample of 8169 individuals consisting of information such as the age of first use of cannabis, CUD status, age of CUD onset or censoring, ages at different waves, survey weights, and potential predictors.
-This sample serves as our study cohort.
-The follow-up duration for each participant in this cohort commences at the age of first use of cannabis.
-For participants who developed CUD, the follow-up concludes at the age of CUD.
-For others, the follow-up concludes at wave IV.
+Add Health is a longitudinal study of a nationally representative sample of over 20,000 adolescents, consisting of rich demographic, social, familial, socioeconomic, behavioral, psychosocial, cognitive, and health survey data collected in five waves from 1994 to 2018 \cite{Harris2019}.
+Our training data consisted of participants who used cannabis, participated in wave IV (when questions related to CUD diagnosis were asked), reported the age of first use of cannabis and age of CUD onset (for those with CUD), reported same age of cannabis initiation in waves I and IV when this question was asked (for those who initiated before wave I), and had a wave I survey weight available.
+This process yielded a sample of 8,169 individuals with information such as the age of first use of cannabis, CUD status, age of CUD onset or censoring, ages at different waves, survey weights, and potential predictors.
+This sample served as our study cohort.
+The follow-up duration for each participant in this cohort commenced at the age of first use of cannabis.
+For participants who developed CUD, the follow-up concluded at the age of CUD.
+For others, the follow-up concluded at wave IV.
 Thus, age at wave IV is the censoring age for CUD-free individuals (wave V did not have any CUD related questions).

-The United States life tables provide mortality patterns and life expectancy information within the US.
-For our study, we employ the most up-to-date publication available at the time of model training, from the year 2020 \citep{Arias2022united}.
+The United States life tables provided mortality patterns and life expectancy information within the US.
+For our study, we employed the most up-to-date publication available at the time of model training, from the year 2020 \cite{Arias2022united}.

+We validated the proposed model using two independent datasets.
+The first validation dataset consisted of Add Health participants who met all inclusion criteria except for the availability of survey weights because of which they could not be included in the training dataset.
+The second dataset came from the Christchurch Health and Development Study (CHDS), which collected data on health, education, and life progress for a cohort of 1,265 children born in Christchurch, New Zealand, in 1977 \cite{Poulton2020}.
+As CHDS is an external dataset and the risk factors for CUDs are similar in New Zealand \cite{fergusson2015,fergusson2000}, validation on these data can demonstrate portability and robustness of the model.

-\subsection{Absolute Risk}
+\subsection{Absolute risk}